stevedonovan/gentle-intro/4-modules.md

 The main file of this project has already been created - it's 'main.rs' in the 'src' directory.
 It starts out just as a 'hello world' app, so let's edit it to be a proper test program.

-Mote the very convenient 'raw' string literal - otherwise we would need to escape those double quotes and end up with ugliness:
+Note the very convenient 'raw' string literal - otherwise we would need to escape those double quotes and end up with ugliness:

 ```rust